bringauto/package-to-image-placer/README.md

   * If used with no-clone option this file must exist and will be changed.
 * `-config` - Path to the config file.
 Sets Non-interactive mode.
 * `-no-clone` - Do not clone the source image.
 The target image must exist.
-* `-overwrite` - Overwrite the target image if it exists.
+* `-overwrite` - Overwrite files in target image if it exists.
 * `-package-dir` - Initial directory for the package selection.
 Interactive mode only.
 * `-target-dir` - Override target directory on the image from config.
 Non-interactive mode only.
 * `-log-path` - Path to the log file.
 Default is `./package_to_image_placer.log`.